marananni/2022ws_do_mn/coursework.md

     "GREAT WORKPLACE IS STUNNING COLLEAGUES." - Netflix, 2009

-According to Netflix, a high performance culture creates the foundation for effective working.
+Netflix states that a high performance culture creates the foundation for effective working.
 This implies that Netflix executives are selectively hiring, developing, or letting employees go in order to ensure that every position is filled by talent.
-In addition, it is important to Netflix to communicate honestly about which employee is of particular relevance to the company or a team.
+In addition, it is important to Netflix to *communicate* *honestly* about which employee is of particular relevance to the company or a team.
 Moreover, Netflix's organizational culture is aligned towards fostering the corporate team.
 Unlike a sports team, where the number of positions is limited, Netflix aims for an increasing number of talents.
-Employees are encouraged not to compete against each other, but to support each other in achieving high performance.
-Just like on a sports team, the priority of every talent at Netflix should be to perform at a high level, regardless of how long the member belongs to the teams.
+Employees are encouraged not to compete against each other, but to *support* *each* *other* in achieving high performance.
+Just like on a sports team, the priority of every talent at Netflix should be to *perform* *at* *a* *high* *level*, regardless of how long the member belongs to the teams.

-A preferred method to grant high performance in the company is the __Keeper__ __Test__.
+A preferred method to grant high performance in the company is the *Keeper* *Test*.
 Netflix's leaders ask themselves if they would try hard to keep an employee who wants to leave the company from quitting.
 If not, this is an indicator that the employee should leave the company and that a replacement will contribute to higher performance.

 Netflix believes loyalty has a stabilizing influence and thus contributes to achieving high performance in the company.
-Embedded in the culture is the belief that in the short term, both the company and employees should experience loyalty in the event of a setback or decline in performance.
+Embedded in the culture is the belief that in the short term, both the company and employees should experience *loyalty* in the event of a setback or decline in performance.
 However, long-term loyalty to a mid-level employee or a stagnant company does not lead to the desired high performance.

 #### 3. Freedom & Responsibility

-##### The Rare Responsible Person

-Netflix states that _The_ _Rare_ _Responsible_ _Person_ is someone who thrives of freedom, simultaneously also being worth it.
+One aspect of Netflix's organizational culture, is the image of __The__ __Rare__ __Responsible__ __Person__ being someone who *thrives* of freedom, simultaneously also being *worth* it.
 In detail, this implies that an employee has the following characteristics:

 * Self motivating
 * Self aware